brandonfl/discord-bh-38030/README.md

   <a href="#how-to-use">How to use</a> •
   <a href="#variables">Variables</a> •
   <a href="#licence">Licence</a>
-</p>Reproduction steps for the issue : Copy/Paste image into slash commands are not working.
+</p>Reproduction example for the issue : Copy/Paste image into slash commands are not working.

 ## How to use
 ### Use with docker-compose